insightsengineering/scribe/README.md

 ## Environment variables

-Scribe reads environment variables with `SCRIBE_` prefix and tries to match them with CLI flags.
+`scribe` reads environment variables with `SCRIBE_` prefix and tries to match them with CLI flags.
 For example, setting the following variables will override the respective values from configuration file:
 `SCRIBE_LOGLEVEL`, `SCRIBE_CHECKPACKAGE`, `SCRIBE_RENVLOCKFILENAME`, `SCRIBE_UPDATEPACKAGES`, `SCRIBE_OUTPUTREPORT` etc.